Kostiantyn Doroshenko: Curator of projects

-2001 - "Crucified Buddha", the first museum exhibition by Oleksandr Rojtburd in Museum of Cultural Heritage, Kiyv.
+2001 – "Crucified Buddha", the first museum exhibition by Oleksandr Rojtburd in Museum of Cultural Heritage, Kyiv.

-2006 - "Pope and Ukraine", National Philharmonic of Ukraine, Kiyv.
+2006 – "Pope and Ukraine", National Philharmonic of Ukraine, Kyiv.
 A project dedicated to the fifth anniversary of the visit of Pope John Paul II to Ukraine with the presentation of the book "Pope and Ukraine".
-The author of the text is Oleksandr Krasyuk, the artist is Yuriy Nikitin.
+The author of the text is Oleksandr Krasyuk, and the artist is Yuriy Nikitin.
 The project was blessed by the Supreme Archbishop of the UGCC, Cardinal Lubomyr Husar.

-2009 - "Genghis Khan of Ukraine", Kyiv, Dukat Gallery.
+2009 – "Genghis Khan of Ukraine", Kyiv, Dukat Gallery.
 Exhibition of portraits of Crimean Tatar khans, recreated by artist and icon painter Yuri Nikitin in collaboration with historian Oleksa Haivoronsky.

-2007 - "Hilism", New York City, Ukrainian Institute.
+2007 – "Hilism", New York City, Ukrainian Institute.
 Personal exhibition of British-Australian artist Michel Murphenko.

-2011 - "Fatal Strategies", Kyiv, 7th pavilion of Expocenter of Ukraine.
+2011 – "Fatal Strategies", Kyiv, 7th pavilion of Expocenter of Ukraine.
 The project by Ukrainian designer and artist Olga Gromova dedicated to the eponymous book by Jean Baudrillard, presentation of Ukrainian translation of which was a component of the multimedia performance.
-Scenography author - Georgy Senchenko, in tandem with Arsen Savadov.
-In the final of fashion show Olga Gromova's special collection of clothes created in style of architectural bionics was burnt in front of the audience of 280 Kyiv and foreign VIP.
+The scenography authorі are Georgy Senchenko in tandem with Arsen Savadov.
+In the final fashion show Olga Gromova's special collection of clothes created in the style of architectural bionics was burnt in front of the audience of 280 Kyiv and foreign VIPs.
 "Fatal Strategies" won the Grand Prix award of the International prize "Ukrainian Event Award" and first places in the categories "The Best Cultural Event" and "The Best Creative Concept of an Event."